-We will only implement the supply side actions, i.e. those to take more water from the environment using drought permits and orders, including those to increase annual licence limits for groundwater abstractions, once all demand side actions have been exhausted.
+We will only implement the supply side actions (i.e. those to take more water from the environment using drought permits and orders), once all demand side actions have been exhausted.
 The supply side actions with the least impact on the environment would be implemented first.
 In doing this, we will consider the environmental impact category (minor, moderate, major, uncertain) and associated confidence level (low, medium, high) for each supply side action.
-We will review the order in which the supply side drought options are implemented by 30 April 2022 following update of the HRA assessments by 31 March 2022.

-Should drought permits / orders be required, we will include details of the demand measures we have used, and the demand savings made.
+Should drought permits / orders be required, we will include details of the demand measures we have used and the demand savings made.